-Most technicians are trustful people.
+Most technicians are trustworthy people.
 They wouldn’t be in their position if they weren’t.
 There are a variety of different questions you can ask yourself to help establish whether you can trust a particular tech.

-- Did they quote you a price for repair before quoting you on a replacement?
+- Did they quote you a price for the repair before quoting you on a replacement?
 If the answer to this is no, then there is a good chance you are dealing with scenario 2.

 - Do you feel like you are being sold?
 While most great technicians have a natural ability for salesmanship, you as a consumer have a line that shouldn’t be crossed when being pitched a product or service.
 Especially within the confines of your own home.
 If you feel like their sales pitch is coming in too aggressive, it probably is.

 - How Long Did They Spend Diagnosing The Problem?
 If someone comes in and condemns your system in the first 15 minutes of being there, they better have a definitive reason why the system is shot.
-In most cases, jumping to conclusion early usually is not a good thing for the consumer.
+In most cases, jumping to conclusions early usually is not a good thing for the consumer.